ballen4705/Moody-Method/README.txt

 "-12.3" means -12.3 arcseconds.
 Lines beginning with "#" are treated as comments and ignored.

+A set of files containing Moody's original data from his paper may be found in the directory Moody_data/.

 (c) Edit the configuration file Config.txt.
 It has one line with either "I" or "M" as the first character (to indicate inch or metric units) followed by a blank space and then the foot spacing in inches or mm respectively.
 Lines beginning with "#" are treated as comments and ignored.
+The Config.txt file included by default is set up to agree with Moody's paper (a 4-inch foot spacing).

 (d) Run the program.
 On a Linux system or on a Mac terminal:
 ./moody